Last Updated on January 6th, 2020

 The best way to get around this is to use non-fortified whole wheat flour, and consume products made with that instead.

 Fluoride is an ingredient that has become all too common in the known world, found in drinking water, toothpaste, dental treatments, pesticides, Teflon pans and more.
 It breaks down vitamin A in the body, which leads to ceruloplasmin deficiency.
 Ceruloplasmin is a copper-binding protein that your body creates using vitamin A. This protein helps to load iron into transferrin so that the iron can do what it’s supposed to do in your body, help get oxygen to your red blood cells.
 Without vitamin A, this process is inhibited and you end up with excess iron that isn’t going where it’s supposed to.
-As a result, the excess iron lingers in your liver and leads to all sorts of damage, as mentioned earlier20.
+As a result, the excess iron lingers in your liver and leads to all sorts of damage, as mentioned earlier.

-As mentioned in the previous point, vitamin A is a crucial component in making sure your body uses its iron intake properly21.
+As mentioned in the previous point, vitamin A is a crucial component in making sure your body uses its iron intake properly.
 Aside from ingesting fluoride, which destroys it, a diet lacking sufficient vitamin A will also contribute to vitamin A deficiency.
 Vitamin A can be found in foods like orange and dark green veggies, and in animal foods like egg yolk, grass-fed dairy, and liver.

 An important mineral that is required to limit iron in the body is molybdenum.
 It helps to prevent the buildup of iron in your liver by getting it mobilized so it ends up in your hemoglobin.
 Naturally, without sufficient molybdenum, iron doesn’t get used as it should and it just builds up in your liver instead, to levels that literally become toxic.